Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 Look for…

-- Salicylic acid (BHA) – loosens oil and debris at the follicle
+- Salicylic acid (BHA) – helps loosen oil and debris on the scalp

-- Chelators (EDTA) – remove hard-water film that traps oil
+- Chelators (e.g., EDTA) – help remove hard-water minerals that can weigh hair down

-- Balancing actives – zinc PCA, niacinamide, vitamin B6, amino acids
+- Balancing ingredients – options may include zinc PCA, niacinamide, vitamin B6, and amino acids

-- Sulfate-free cleansers – gentler for frequent washing and color
+- Sulfate-free cleansers – often a better choice for frequent washing and color-treated hair

 Avoid (or use sparingly)…

-- Heavy butters/waxes (shea, beeswax) near the roots
+- Heavy butters/waxes (like shea butter or beeswax) near the roots

 A Grease-Fighting Routine (Pick Your Scenario)